 The process is pretty standard for each type of trap, so you’ll only need these basic household supplies:

 Now, reattach the U-bend to your sink.
 Make sure the fitting is on tightly to avoid any leaks.
 Boil your kettle and bring it to your sink.
-Pour it down your freshly cleaned sink for a final cleanse and check to see if there any leaks.
+Pour it down your freshly cleaned sink for a final cleanse and check to see if there are any leaks.
 If there are no leaks, the job is complete.

 At Lanes, our specialist engineers employ electro-mechanical, high-pressure jetting and vacuumation units to clear tough blockages and ensure your drainage system works as it should in no time at all.

-We always say prevention is better than cure when it comes to drainage systems – and this is no exception for your sinks – so don’t wait for a problem to occur before acting.
+We always say prevention is better than cure when it comes to drainage systems, and this is no exception for your sinks, so don’t wait for a problem to occur before acting.

 The most important thing to remember is to avoid putting things down your sink or drains that could cause any sort of blockage.
 The ‘Main Offenders’ to avoid are: